During our 6 months long Asia trip we visited Bangkok for one week where we had the chance to stay at The Okura Prestige Bangkok for two nights.

 Address: Park Ventures Ecoplex, 57 Wireless Road,

 Email: [email protected]

 The Okura Prestige Bangkok is located in the heart of downtown Bangkok, only a few steps away from the Phloen Chit BTS Skytrain station.
 Since using the Skytrain is one of the best options to get around Bangkok the location is perfect for everyone!

-You can find countless shopping and dining options around the hotel and if it wouldn’t be enough, two of the biggest shopping malls in Bangkok (Central World and Siam Square One) is only two stops away with the BTS skytrain.
-The Grand Palace, the Wat Pho and the other historical sites can be easily reached with a 30 minutes taxi ride from the hotel that costs around 120 bath (4 USD).
+You can find countless shopping and dining options around the hotel and if it wouldn’t be enough, two of the biggest shopping malls in Bangkok (Central World and Siam Square One) are only two stops away from the BTS SkyTrain.

-The Okura Prestige Bangkok occupies the 23-34 floors in the Park Venture Ecocomplex Building and since those are the top floors in the building you can imagine how amazing the view is.
+The Okura Prestige Bangkok occupies the 23-34 floors in the Park Venture Eco complex Building and since those are the top floors of the building you can imagine how amazing the view is.
 But let’s not get that far away now!

 Lobby & Check-in process

 Even if you have to wait a little bit for some reason (like arriving earlier than the official check-in time) the lobby offers many comfortable chairs and sofas.
-The whole place looked so cozy with the earth tone colours and the natural light coming in from the big windows.
+The whole place looked so cozy with the earth-tone colors and the natural light coming in from the big windows.

 After we finished the check-in process one of the employees escorted us to our rooms.
-There are 240 rooms at The Okura Prestige Bangkok in total, all of them are located in the upper levels.
+There are 240 rooms at The Okura Prestige Bangkok in total, and all of them are located on the upper levels.
 We needed to take another set of elevators to go up to our room.

 Service & Facilities